-QUESTION 1: Has the solution changed the number of mobility-related tasks in your organization to utilize the solution for your employees or customers fully?
+QUESTION 1: Has the solution changed the number of mobility-related tasks in your organization to fully utilize the solution for your employees or customers?

 Definitions: Refers to the complexity of the implementation that may reduce the sustainability of the solution.

-Examples: The full use of the solution requires manual work, for example, with bills, new application or application interface to get the required information or replaces existing individual routines with a more integrated approach, thus helping your organization with mobility management.
+Examples: The full use of the solution requires manual work, such as bills, new applications or application interfaces to get the required information or replaces existing individual routines with a more integrated approach, thus helping your organization with mobility management.

 QUESTION 2: Has the solution changed the costs of mobility in the area affected by the solution?

 Definitions: The average mobility costs for users.
 One of the aspects in the attractiveness of the area where the customer organization is located.

 Examples: The solution replaced more costly mobility solutions while still fulfilling the needs of employees and customers of your organization, or for instance, offers reduced mobility costs with combined ticketing during events.

 QUESTION 3: Has the solution changed your employees’ or customers’ use of travelling time to other tasks, such as work-related tasks or other errands?

 Definitions: Increased ability to utilize traveling time for other tasks compared to the mode of transport your employees or customers usually use for the trips to your premises or back from your premises.
 One of the aspects in the attractiveness of the area where the customer organization is located.

 Examples: The solution freed travelers’ hands for working or shopping online while traveling.
 For example, the solution is flexible enough to combine picking up children from daycare or groceries on their way home.